swiftlang/swift-evolution/proposals/0497-definition-visibility.md

 The existing `@_alwaysEmitIntoClient` is subsumed by `@export(implementation)`, meaning that the definition is available and each client that uses it must emit their own copy of the definition, because there is no symbol.
 The `@_neverEmitIntoClient` attribute on `main` is subsumed by `@export(interface)`, meaning that a callable symbol is emitted but the definition is not available to callers for any reason.

-The two attributes introduced by [SE-0193](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0193-cross-module-inlining-and-specialization.md) are mostly subsumed by `@export`:
+The two attributes introduced by [SE-0193](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0193-cross-module-inlining-and-specialization.md) are partially subsumed by `@export`:

-* `@inlinable` for public symbols provides both a definition in the owning module and makes the definition available for callers, akin to `@export(interface, implementation)`.
-Note that `@inlinable` doesn't *guarantee* the presence of a symbol in the way that `@export(interface)` does: in practice, Embedded Swift may not produce a symbol, but non-Embedded Swift will.
+* `@inlinable` for making a definition available to callers, similar to `@export(implementation)`. `@inlinable` is guaranteed to produce a symbol under Library Evolution, but there are no guarantees otherwise.
+In practice, non-Embedded Swift will produce a symbol, but Embedded Swift generally does not.
 * `@usableFromInline` for making a less-than-public symbol available for use in an inlinable function (per SE-0193) is akin to `@export(interface)`.
 As with `@inlinable`, `@usableFromInline` does not *guarantee* the presence of a symbol in the way that `@export(interface)` does: in practice, Embedded Swift may not produce a symbol, but non-Embedded Swift will.

 `@export` cannot be combined with any of `@inlinable`, `@usableFromInline`, `@_alwaysEmitIntoClient`, or `@_neverEmitIntoClient`.

 ## Detailed design

-`@export` that includes the `implementation` argument inherits all of the restrictions as `@inlinable` that are outlined in [SE-0193](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0193-cross-module-inlining-and-specialization.md), for example, the definition itself can only reference public entities or those that are themselves `@usableFromInline` or `@export(interface)`.
+`@export(implementation)` inherits all of the restrictions as `@inlinable` that are outlined in [SE-0193](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0193-cross-module-inlining-and-specialization.md), for example, the definition itself can only reference public entities or those that are themselves `@usableFromInline` or `@export(interface)`.

-`@export` that includes `interface` always produces a symbol in the object file.
+`@export(interface)` always produces a symbol in the object file.

 `@export` cannot be used without arguments.
+There can only be one of `@export(interface)` or `@export(implementation)` on a given declaration.

 ### Relationship to access control